 - Information about traveling while on OPT

-- Complete the online OPT Workshop or attend an in person OPT Workshop
+- Complete the OPT Workshop online through myIO or attend an in person OPT Workshop.

 - Once you have attended the workshop, charge and pay the OPT Administrative Fee.
 This should be paid 24 hours before your advising appointment.

 - Make an International Student Advising - OPT Application appointment.
 An advisor will review your OPT application, issue an OPT I-20, and help you prepare the application for mailing to USCIS.

 - Completed and printed out I-765 form (PDF).

 - Graduation letter - Official Letter on letterhead from The Office of the Registrar OR Official Letter on letterhead from your Academic Department containing your name, major, current degree level, and graduation semester.

 - One copy of your newest passport - You passport must be valid at least 6 months from your expected application date.
 If it is expiring sooner, you will need to renew your passport before applying.

 - One copy of your F-1 visa (or most recent entry visa).

 - One copy of your most recent I-94.
 If you have an electronic I-94, be sure to print it out before the appointment.

 - Passport photos.
 Be sure your photos meet the required specifications.
 If you plan to get your photos from the International Office Passport Services, do this before your scheduled appointment.